ACED-IDP/aced-idp.github.io/docs/ACED-file-download.md

-# ACED File Download (NVIDIA)
+# ACED File Download

 ## Download Steps

 1. Navigate to the [ACED data commons](https://aced-idp.org/)

-2. Log in with NVIDIA credentials through the 'Login from Microsoft' button.
+2. Log in with your credentials through either the 'Login from Google' or the 'Login from Microsoft' buttons.

     ![Login page](./images/login.png)